vrglab/LowpEngine_/README.md

 C++/C# based Game Engine, fully free and open source.

 # Important
-I should mention certain project's such as the ConsoleAppEngie and GlobalUtilities projects are standalone projects than can be used in other things without the direct need of the Entire Engine.
+I should mention certain project's such as the ConsoleAppEngine and GlobalUtilities projects are standalone projects than can be used in other things without the direct need of the Entire Engine.
 ## list of Projects and thier internal dependencies on eachother

 1. AssetSystem: is Dependent only on number 7.